contiv/netplugin/docs/DevEnv.md

 ### 5. Run system tests `Estimated Time: 90 mins`
 Note: This is done outside the VMs.
-System tests would start the vagrant VMs if they are not already running and run the tests on two VMs
+System tests would start the vagrant VMs if they are not already running and run the tests on three VMs
 ```
 $ make system-test
 ```